Table of Contents

 If they match, your accounts are balanced.
 If they don’t, contact your accountant to correct the discrepancy.

-Tips and Tricks for Opening Balances in QuickBooks
+Tips and Tricks for Opening Balance in QuickBooks

 - Verify past transactions are accurately recorded.